 No exceptions!
 This applies to everbody!
 Adults, children, males and females, and so forth.

-According to these various statements (and there [are] others that I didn't list), children are understood as having the same rights as adults, but they are also understood as needing additional protections because of their obvious vulnerability, so [the UN published] a specific Convention on the Rights of the Child in 1989.
+According to these various statements (and there [are] others that I didn't list), children are understood as having the same rights as adults, but they are also understood as needing additional protections because of their obvious vulnerability, so [the UN published] a specific [statement] in 1989:

-Now, here's just some of the rights that are enumerated in these various documents that could be seen as related to circumcision (and there [are] others that I haven't listed here).
+Now, here [are] just some of the rights that are enumerated in these various documents that could be seen as related to circumcision (and there [are] others that I haven't listed here).
 Article of The Universal Declaration of Human Rights states that:

 [Everyone has] the right to life, liberty and security of person.